sujeet-agrahari/node-express-modular-architecture/README.md

 # Node Express Modular Architecture
 A boilerplate/starter project for quickly building RESTful APIs using Node.js, Express, and sequelize.

-It incorporates the latest technologies, such as `pnpm` for package management, `vitest` for test cases, and `eslint` for enforcing coding guidelines and best practices.
+It incorporates the latest technologies, such as `pnpm` for package management, `jest` for test cases, and `eslint` for enforcing coding guidelines and best practices.

 By running a single command, you will get a production-ready Node.js app installed and fully configured on your machine.
 The app comes with many built-in features, such as authentication using JWT, request validation, unit and integration tests, continuous integration, docker support, API documentation, pagination, etc. For more details, check the features list below.